HanLax93/Digital-Voltmeter-and-DClock/README.md

 # Digital-Voltmeter
-A simple inplementation of digital voltmeter in Proteus8
+Simple inplementations of digital voltmeter and clock in Proteus8